MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-dialogs-adaptive.md

 [!INCLUDE[applies-to](../includes/applies-to.md)]

-This article shows how to create a bot using adaptive dialogs.
-It demonstrates how to use **Adaptive dialog** and **Language Generation** features to achieve the same functionality obtained with the waterfall model.
+This article shows how to use **Adaptive dialog** and **Language Generation** features to achieve the same functionality obtained with the waterfall model.

 ## Prerequisites